ocs2020/ocs2020.github.io/README.md

-# ocs2020.github.io
-CogSci 2020 Workshop: Origins of Common Sense in Humans and Machines
+# Origins of Common Sense in Humans and Machines
+CogSci 2020 Workshop -- July 29

+Website in progress -- speakers / schedule to be added